Central Illinois Regional Airport: The Bloomington Central Illinois Regional Airport

-Opposition to a municipally operated airport weakened with the promise of federal dollars through the Civil Works Administration, one of President Franklin D. Roosevelt's many "alphabet" New Deal programs.
-In mid-December 1933, during the height of the Great Depression, local officials settled on a 164-acre site east of Bloomington along Illinois 9.
-The new airfield (since renamed the Central Illinois Regional Airport—or CIRA for short) was dedicated in late October 1934.
+Opposition to a municipally operated airfield weakened with the promise of federal dollars through the Civil Works Administration, one of President Franklin D. Roosevelt's many "alphabet" New Deal programs.
+In mid-December 1933, during the height of the Great Depression, local officials settled on a 164-acre site east of Bloomington along Illinois 9 where the site of a new permanent airfield would be situated.
+Originally known as the Bloomington Municipal Airport, it was founded in 1946 by local businessman and aviation enthusiast Charles G. Shafer.
+The airport was initially supported by the city of Bloomington with a $50,000 bond issue.
+The airport was primarily used for general aviation and served as a hub for flights to and from other cities in the Midwest.